For Customers

 Our full-service Platinum wedding package includes engagement photos, albums for the couple and the parents.
 Plus, if you act now, you’ll get a free marriage ceremony!

-To offer this service, the photographer just has to get ordained by a church and perhaps, purchase the lovely $6.99 certificate which “proves” they were ordained.
+To offer this service, a photographer just has to get ordained by a church and perhaps, purchase the lovely $6.99 certificate which “proves” they were ordained.

 As a bonus, an ordained photographer may also perform funeral services.
 Imagine the business to be earned from: